RealDigitalOrg/blackboard-scripts/README.md

  * build-swap.sh: Builds a swap file and extends the Linux partition to the maximum size of the SD card when using the -e option.
 This script is described above in the "Getting Started" section.

- * install-desktop.sh: Install the LXDE (Lubuntu) desktop.
+ * install-desktop.sh: Install the Lubuntu desktop so that selecting Lubuntu in the greeter will login properly instead of just returning to the greeter.
 This script requires a network connection.

  * install-gvim.sh: Installs a graphical version of vim for use with X Windows.
 This script requires a network connection.